Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

 **Structure**
 A foundational, continuous relational lattice.
 Not a background or substrate, but the totality of all potential node interactions.
 The source of coherence, resistance, and tempo.
+This is the Universe.
 Related: Node, Coherence, Ripple

 ---